yoterel/STORM-Net/README.md

    `python render.py --help`

 2. Train the network on the images using the [train script](CapCalibrator/train.py).
-We recommend using a gpu for this for speedy training:\
+We recommend using a gpu to speed up the training process:\
    `python train.py my_new_model_name path_to_synthetic_data_folder --gpu_id 2`

-   For al command line options see:
+   For all command line options see:

    `python train.py --help`